aybaubau/readmeGenerator/README.md

 ## Usage

-Run `node index.js` and follow the questions as prompted.
+Run `node index.js` and answer the questions as prompted.

 ## License